If you want to sell on Amazon, the first question is simple: can you register for an Amazon seller account from your country?

 This Amazon seller eligibility checker is designed to help beginners answer several practical questions before starting.

-It shows whether your country may be eligible for Amazon seller registration, which Amazon marketplaces may be available, and which marketplace may be easier to start with.
+It shows whether your country is on Amazon’s accepted seller registration country list, which Amazon marketplaces may be realistic to compare, and which marketplace may be easier to start with.

 It also gives each marketplace a difficulty level, such as easy, medium, medium-hard, or hard.
 This helps you compare options instead of assuming every Amazon marketplace has the same requirements.